libp2p/specs/relay/circuit-v2.md

 excessive bandwidth costs and dedicated hosts.

-Furthermore, the original decision to conflate circuit initiation and termination in the same protocol has made it very hard to on provide relay service on demand, decoupled with whether _client_ functionality is supported by the host.
+Furthermore, the original decision to conflate circuit initiation and termination in the same protocol has made it very hard to provide relay service on demand, decoupled with whether _client_ functionality is supported by the host.